warelab/release-notes/oryza/PanOryza Release 7---2023-07-08.md

 ### Genomes & Gene Annotations

-There are a total of **36 genomes** in GrameneOryza: 28 rice genomes and 6 plant outgroups (B73 maize V4 and V5, Sorghum bicolor, Arabidopsis thaliana, Grapevine, Selagineela and Chlamydomonas, a single-celled green algae) and fruit fly Drosophila, in order to allow comparisons between higher eukaryotes, lower plants, and the model Arabidopsis in the Oryza pan-genome.
+There are a total of **36 genomes** in GrameneOryza: 28 rice genomes and 6 plant outgroups (B73 maize V4 and V5, _Sorghum bicolor_, _Arabidopsis thaliana_, grapevine, Selaginella and Chlamydomonas, a single-celled green algae) and fruit fly Drosophila, in order to allow comparisons between higher eukaryotes, lower plants, and the model Arabidopsis in the Oryza pan-genome.

 ### Variation